The Truth About Privacy in the Modern World and How it Affects Your Life

 Well, first, before you can do anything, you need to know what’s going on.
 It’s no good just listening to the scare stories in the news.
 Too many of them are simply not true – or they’re sort of true, but they’ve missed the point.

-Only once you know what is going on can you decide where you stand on it and take the precautions that match what you’re happy with.
+Only once you know what’s going on can you decide where you stand on it and take the precautions that match what you’re happy with.

-The 218 page book is called Privacy: Truth and Lies The Truth about Privacy in the Modern World and How it Affects Your Life (whether you know it or not).
+And that’s where our newly-updated, 224-page book comes in… Privacy: Truth and Lies, 4th Edition The Truth about Privacy in the Modern World and How it Affects Your Life (whether you know it or not).

 And I’ll be surprised if nothing at all in the book bothers you – I suspect you’ll want to take action on at least some of it, to keep your information to yourself (and the book shows you how to do that).